 If you want data to make its way into Salesforce properly, users need to be trained on your data best practices and have easily accessible documentation.

-Utilizing the field level help bubbles in Salesforce is a great way to quickly remind users of each field’s purpose and how data should be entered.
+Utilizing the field-level help bubbles in Salesforce is a great way to quickly remind users of each field’s purpose and how data should be entered.
 Proactive admins will run exception reports to see which fields are not following the established rules and send protocol reminders to the users.
-The key here, and in the previous 6 tips, is consistent communication.
+The key to successfully implementing these tips is consistent communication across teams.

-Bonus tip: As a Salesforce admin, you often prioritize education for other users, but remember to prioritize education for yourself.
-Read articles on achieving CRM data quality, download white papers that offer strategies for maintaining data accuracy, join the Validity Community to get tips from others who use the same products, evaluate third-party applications on the Salesforce AppExchange that can address your specific data quality needs, and share what you learn with your organization as its data quality ambassador.
+Bonus tip: As a Salesforce admin, you often prioritize education for other users—but it’s important to remember to prioritize your own education.
+Read content about achieving high CRM data quality, join the Validity Community to get tips from others who use the same products, evaluate third-party applications on the Salesforce AppExchange that can address your specific data quality needs, and share what you learn with your organization as its data quality ambassador.